HARTLEPOOL & NORTH EAST PHOTOGRAPHY

 The sailing vessel DAR MLODZIEZY from Poland berthed at Irvine’s Quay as part of the Tall Ships Races 2023 in Hartlepool - and how nice to see this photograph used on BBC Look North weather with Paul Mooney.

-The Town Square in old Hartlepool taken on December 11th, 2022 when the first snow hit the ground.
+The Town Square in old Hartlepool taken in December 2022 when the first snow hit the ground.
 How nice to see this photograph used on BBC Look North Weather evening programme and the Breakast Show.
 You can see it larger by clicking on it.

 The RNLI mural on The Ship Inn, Middlegate, in Hartlepool, was painted by Lewis Hobson of Durham Spray Paints.
 You can see the image slightly larger by clicking on it.

-HMS ENTERPRISE (H 88) leaving Hartlepool on Wednesday, April 13th.
+HMS ENTERPRISE (H 88) leaving Hartlepool.
 She is a survey vessel, manned by experts in examining and mapping the seafloor.
 She also acts as a floating base for mine countermeasures activities - and how nice to see this photograph used by Paul Mooney on the BBC Look North weather forecast.

 This photograph was also used by Paul Mooney on BBC Look North weather during late January 2022.
 It's the locally registered fishing vessel "Capricorn" (HL21) as it headed towards the Fish Quay.